-The aim of this course is to introduce to students the different forms of interpreting, i.e., sight translation, consecutive interpreting, and simultaneous interpreting, and to familiarise them with the basic skills and techniques essential for interpreting.
-Training will be focused on sight translation and consecutive interpreting between English and Chinese.
+This course aims to introduce to students the different modes of interpreting, i.e. sight translation, consecutive interpreting and simultaneous interpreting, and to familiarise them with the basic skills and techniques essential for interpreting.
+In addition to note-taking skills, students will also be introduced to a brief history of interpreting, different environments where interpretation service is required and the professional ethics of the interpreter.
+Training will focus on sight translation and consecutive interpretation between English and Chinese.
+This course consists of both lectures and workshops.